harris-chris/Jot/README.md

 - finally, the lambda function itself is copied to the runtime folder - defined in `config.json` but by default `./image/var/runtime`, from `./function`.

 If you would like to make persistent changes to the scripts, or the files that are ultimately included in the docker image, you should make them in the `template` folder, in which case they will be included in future builds created from this folder.

+### How to reduce function run-times
+When your AWS Lambda function is invoked, your container may be active or (if it has not been used for several minutes) inactive.
+If inactive, this is referred to as a cold start.
+A cold start is undesirable for all Lambda run-times, but perhaps moreso for Julia because there is a short delay while Julia initiates.
+To mitigate this, the --packaged option is provided.
+If this is used, then [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) will be used to build a system image - this is a pre-constructed definition of what the Julia session containing your runtime will look like.
+To build this system image, it is necessary to define an 'example run' of the function. `PackageCompiler` uses this example run to see which methods are used during the run and so can be compiled in advance.
+An existing example run is provided in the `./function/precompile_runtime.jl` file.
+This example can be enhanced by, say, adding a more realistic invocation, which may improve performance further.

 ### AWS-Craft
 #### Finding your user details